 Table of Contents

-- How is COVID-19 Impacting Chargebacks in 2021?
+- How is COVID-19 impacting chargebacks in 2021?

-- How Can You Protect yourself from COVID-19 Chargebacks?
+- How can you protect yourself from COVID-19 chargebacks?

-- How Visa is Approaching COVID-19 Chargebacks?
+- How Visa is approaching COVID-19 chargebacks

-- How is American Express Approaching COVID-19 Chargebacks?
+- How is American Express approaching COVID-19 chargebacks?

-- How is Mastercard Approaching COVID-19 Chargebacks?
+- How is Mastercard approaching COVID-19 chargebacks?

-How is COVID-19 Impacting Chargebacks in 2021?
+How is COVID-19 impacting chargebacks in 2021?

 Why is COVID-19 such a force for chargebacks?

 Some phishing emails claim to be from the World Health Organization or some other respected public health agency, asking recipients to click a link to see (for example) information about COVID-19 infections in their area.
 In reality, the link is a malware download.

 Regardless of your industry, make absolutely certain that your customers receive a copy of your return policy and your terms & conditions at the time of transaction.
 Now would also be a good time to invest in more effective fraud prevention tools.

-For merchants who strive to build consumer confidence in ecommerce by being trustworthy and providing quality products and excellent customer service, it can be frustrating to see cybercriminals undermine all that work and sow distrust in online shopping by running scams like these — especially when that damaged trust leads to things like “friendly fraud” chargebacks.
+For merchants who strive to build consumer confidence in eCommerce by being trustworthy and providing quality products and excellent customer service, it can be frustrating to see cyber-criminals undermine all that work and sow distrust in online shopping by running scams like these — especially when that damaged trust leads to things like “friendly fraud” chargebacks.

 If you’re getting new customers or seeing increased business as a result of the pandemic, this is a good time to update and publicize your terms and conditions, make sure your merchant descriptor is clear and accurate, and to be lenient and generous with your return and refund policy.

 Merchants can also help to educate their customers about known fraud schemes they are likely to encounter, and remind them that no reputable business will ask their customers for passwords or personal information over email.
 But of course, merchants aren’t really in the position to serve as the first line of defense against online fraud — so what about the institutions that are?

-How Visa is Approaching COVID-19 Chargebacks?
+How Visa is approaching COVID-19 chargebacks

 "Visa expects our clients to act in good faith and make every effort to be flexible when resolving disputed transactions involving cardholders and merchants.
 Our expectation is that cardholders work directly with the merchant to resolve their issue, ahead of initiating a dispute with their issuer. "

-The program will monitor daily dispute volumes with a focus on consumer-related disputes, and will flag any practices that may be inconsistent with current Visa dispute rules.
+The program will monitor daily dispute volumes with a focus on customer disputes, and will flag any practices that may be inconsistent with current Visa dispute rules.

 - Any issuer submitting more than 50 invalid disputes daily will be flagged by the program.